Arkhemis/steam-reviews-analysis/README.md

 ### Statistical analysis

 All codes for the statistical analysis can be found in the corresponding directory.
-Note that the dataset are not included, for privacy reasons.
+Note that the dataset is not included, for privacy reasons.